Permafrost/Tundra/README.md

     * `$document` is an IData document to perform variable substitution on.
     * `$pipeline` is an optional scope used to resolve key references.
 If not specified, keys are resolved against the pipeline itself.
-    * `$default` is an optional default value to substitute in place keys that resolve to null or missing values.
+    * `$default` is an optional default value to substitute in place of keys that resolve to null or missing values.
 If not specified, no substitution will be made for keys that resolve to null or missing values.